Navid200/xDrip/docs/AudioFocus.md

+---
+title: "Audio Focus Behavior in xDrip"
+description: "Learn how xDrip handles Android audio focus to make sure glucose alerts interrupt ongoing media playback correctly.
+This guide explains different focus modes and how to ensure your alerts are heard."
+---

 # Audio Focus
 [xDrip](../) >> [Features](./Features_page.md) >> [Alerts](./Alerts_page.md) >> xDrip Audio Focus

-Why does music blast my ears when I am listening to music using my headphones and an xDrip alert triggers?
+If you are listening to music on your phone and an alert triggers, you may not hear it.

 Use Audio Focus to decide what should happen when an alert is triggered while another app is active.